5 stocks I bought more of in 2021

 Couche-Tard is a multinational convenience store owner-operator with tens of thousands of stores across Canada, the U.S., Mexico, Ireland, Norway, Sweden and more international countries.
 I believe they will continue to grow this company more via acquisitions over time.

-ATD makes up < 1% of our overall portfolio.
+ATD makes up <1% of our overall portfolio at the time of this post.

 5. BlackRock (BLK)